walkingmq/personal-paper-reading/README.md

 ## Hiring

 We are hiring interns in Shanghai office!
-If you are interested in working with us on NLP and large-scale pre-trained models on Code Intelligence, please send your resume to maoquanwang@microsoft.com.
+If you are interested in working with us on NLP and large-scale pre-trained models on Code Intelligence, please send your resume to maoquanwang at microsoft.com.